davewalker5/RC2014/Programs/Charles/README.md

 ## Behaviour and Messages

-Charles selects one of five explicit moods: content, bored, hungry, cross, or sleepy.
-More urgent conditions take priority, with low energy ultimately making him sleepy.
-A state change produces an immediate message; otherwise Charles speaks at the configured message interval.
+Charles selects one of six explicit moods: content, bored, hungry, cross, feisty, or sleepy.
+Feisty represents high irritation while Charles still has enough energy to argue.
+Low energy ultimately makes him sleepy.
+A mood change produces an immediate message; otherwise Charles speaks at the configured message interval.

 Each state has three context-sensitive messages.
 A pseudo-random choice varies what Charles says, while the previous state and message number prevent an